RyuShige/money_Month/README.md

 # money_Month
-Calculate the budget you can spend in a month./n Calculate how much money you can spend this month based on how much you have saved, your target savings, next month's income, fixed cost, and
+Calculate the budget you can spend in a month.

+Calculate how much money you can spend this month based on how much you have saved, your target savings, next month's income, fixed cost, and